 We would be happy to offer a free trial class prior to enrolling your student at Springfield Ballet.
 In order to schedule your trial class, fill out our Pre-Registration Form.
 A Springfield Ballet staff member will reach out to you within a few days to set up an appropriate trial class.

 What performance opportunities are available?

 Each season Springfield Ballet performs two full-length ballets at the historic Landers Theatre.
 Each December, Springfield Ballet presents The Nutcracker, and in the spring, a full-length story ballet is presented.
-Past spring production repertoire includes Snow White, Cinderella, Alice in Wonderland, The Sleeping Beauty, Peter and the Wolf, Mother Goose and many more.
+Past spring production repertoire includes Beauty & the Beast, Snow White, Cinderella, Alice in Wonderland, The Sleeping Beauty, Peter and the Wolf, Mother Goose and many more.
 All productions are open to Springfield Ballet students (who meet age requirements) as well as area dancers through open auditions.